Understanding Shared Ownership Home Insurance Basics

 Frequently Asked Questions

-Do I need separate insurance for my shared ownership home?
+Do I need separate contents insurance?

 Sources and Further Reading